Do you want to know how to start a low carb diet? I have all the information you need, and I also address some very common concerns and questions!

 Talking of low energy – this sounds like family meals are going to be impossible!

-I love quick and easy sides that I can prepare in addition to what I’m cooking for my family – palmini noodles (made from hearts of palm!), Zeroodles, and shirataki noodles take less than 5 minutes to prepare, and I can do that while the rest of the food is cooking.
-Yes, it’s one more pan to wash up, but it’s worth it to stay on track.
+I love quick and easy sides that I can prepare in addition to what I'm cooking for my family – palmini noodles (made from hearts of palm!), Liviva noodles and spaghetti (formerly known as Zeroodles and made from edamame!), and shirataki noodles take less than 5 minutes to prepare, and I can do that while the rest of the food is cooking.
+Yes, it's one more pan to wash up, but it's worth it to stay on track.

 If family meals are an issue for you, take a look at my book Low Carb Family Favorites – it features over 70 recipes that the whole family will enjoy – even if they love carbs!